 - Demonstrate cultural competence in the delivery of nursing care.

-- Demonstrate professional nursing behavior by practicing safely, using evidence-based practice, clinical judgement, critical thinking, and innovation.
+- Demonstrate professional nursing behaviour by practicing safely, using evidence-based practice, clinical judgement, critical thinking, and innovation.

 - Adhere to legal and ethical standards in nursing practice by incorporating the clients' values, beliefs, and rights within the mandate and the role of the profession, namely the College and Association of Registered Nurses of Alberta (CARNA) Nursing Practice Standards and the Canadian Nurses Association (CNA) Code of Ethics.

 NURS 401 is graded on a Pass/Fail basis.
-To receive credit for NURS 401, all clinical practice and assignment requirements must be successfully completed.
+To receive credit for NURS 401, all clinical practice and evaluation assessment criteria requirements must be successfully completed.
 All papers submitted must follow the guidelines of the APA Publication Manual (6th ed.)
 (2010).
 The required assignments are as follows: